makkasbed/flight-deals/Readme.md

 - An **ANUM** which is a phone number from Twilio.

-These parameters can be set as environment variables using the **export** feature.
+These parameters can be set as environment variables using the **export** command.

 Example: